 The society publishes Records of Buckinghamshire, its academic journal, every year and other publications – books, pamphlets, papers, maps – regularly.
 All focus on various aspects of the history and archaeology of the county of Buckinghamshire.

 Wherever you live in Buckinghamshire, if you're interested in the history, archaeology or architecture of our county this year's journal is for you.
-From the north (an archaeological site at Milton Keynes) to the south (Lady Astor and the Gardeners at Cliveden), from ancient (a Romano-British malt house near Aylesbury) to early modern (the restoration of New Inn at Stowe).
-Thirteen major articles.
+From the north (a Roman settlement site at Milton Keynes) to the south (Wethereds Brewery in Marlow during the First World War), from ancient (the Anglo-Saxon church at Wing) to early 20th century (Buckinghamshire gardens).
+Eleven major articles.

 £15.00 plus £3.50 postage